What Is the Shear Strength of Soil? Tests & Formula

 Understanding the shear strength of soil is vital in geotechnical engineering in order to determine how design projects will respond to shear stress and different amounts of load.
 Soil strength enables us to work out the ground bearing capacity when designing building foundations, pavements or temporary access roads – equally, soil shear strength indicates how stable retaining walls, slopes and embankments will be.

-Soil shear strength can be increased by mechanical and chemical processes, as well as through the use of reinforcing materials.
+Soil shear strength can be increased by mechanical stabilisation and chemical processes, as well as through the use of reinforcing materials.
 For example, engineers can adapt their designs based on the shear strength of soil by introducing suitable geogrids or wall and slope systems.

 Which factors impact soil shear strength?